 Ask Yourself: What is the role of retailer in distribution channel?
 And Where Do The Employees Fit?

 Most importantly, when the product is broken due to user negligence, it does not give you the right to yell at the human being behind the counter, which is not to blame for your mistake.
+They may not even know the definition of a warranty you were given.
 It does not matter if you spend thousands of dollars at the store or if the store is a multi-billion dollar company; it would be a stupid business practice to return every single broken item that is sold when it isn’t even the manufacturer’s fault.
 The multi-billion dollar company would no longer be a successful company; there would be a good chance the company wouldn’t even be in business if it returned everything.
 This goes tenfold for the manufacturers if they returned/repaired everything for free.
 Therefore, it doesn’t matter who the customer is; each company and manufacturer has its own unbiased return/repair policy.